Rapid Merger of Binary Primordial Black Holes: an Implication for GW150914: Interaction with dark matter

-{\it Interaction with dark matter.} In the case of $f \ll 1$ we consider here, dark matter other than PBHs is abundant and will accrete onto PBHs forming halos around them.
-The separation of a binary in a halo decays due to the dynamical friction from dark matter.
-Below we argue how effectively this happens.
+In this section, we shall describe how moving PBHs interact with the surrounding dark matter.
+In the case of $f \ll 1$, we consider here, the dark matter other than PBHs is abundant and will accrete onto PBHs forming a halo around them.